 A functional diastasis recti test

-Another important consideration when performing a diastasis recti test is the position of the woman.
-Although the traditional test takes place lying on one’s back, most of life is not spent in this position.
-Furthermore, the ability to appropriately regulate pressure while lying on your back does not necessarily translate into this same ability in any other position.
+Although the traditional diastasis recti test takes place lying on one’s back, most of life is not spent in this position.
+Further, the ability to appropriately regulate pressure while lying on your back doesn’t necessarily translate into this same ability in any other position.

-Lying on the floor is a very basic position as far as functional ability goes.
+From a functional standpoint, lying on the floor is a very basic position.
 If a diastasis exists in this position, it probably exists in more functional positions as well.
 Although not always.
 Sometimes, a woman might know how to bring enough pressure when there’s a higher demand and yet struggle when the demands are lesser.

 Of course, the opposite happens even more often.
-A woman may generate appropriate pressure when lying on her back, but as she moves into more demanding positions (like a plank or even, just standing still), she is no longer able to appropriately control the forces in her abdomen.
+A woman may generate appropriate pressure when lying on her back, but as she moves into more demanding positions (like a plank or even, just standing still), she’s no longer able to appropriately regulate intra-abdominal pressure.

 How to make the most of your diastasis recti test